Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: A priori estimates

 \section{A priori estimates}

 We are going to prove Theorem \ref{main theorem} in this section.
-The idea here is firstly to define an energy together with a dissipation for $J$, and after we finish the energy estimate for $J$, we will go back to the estimate for $v$ and $\G_t$ using Proposition \ref{prop:v}.
+The energy estimate is firstly proved for $J$, and then we go back to the estimate for $v$ and $\G_t$ using Proposition \ref{prop:v}.
+Besides, for the pressure $P$, since